Skip to main content

 Research interests and PhD supervision

-Dr Kara welcomes proposals from prospective students interested in any aspect of Islam's modern intellectual history, especially comparative analyses and studies moving beyond conventional sources and areas.
-Students working on Muslim political thought in modern South Asia, or on the relationship of ideas to Islamic art and architecture are especially welcome.
+Dr Kara welcomes proposals from prospective students interested in any aspect of modern and contemporary Islam, especially historical or comparative analyses and studies moving beyond conventional sources or areas.
+Students working on aesthetics, culture, and “Islamic” art and architecture are also welcome.

 Selected publications